RNZ-TVNZ possible merger: Government green-lights a study looking into the creation of a new size public media company

-The Government has officially begun looking into the creation super-sized public media entity, likely combing TVNZ and RNZ into one company.
+The Government has officially begun looking into the creation of a super-sized public media entity, likely combining TVNZ and RNZ into one company.

 Broadcasting Minister Kris Faafoi said this morning that Cabinet has approved the creation of a business case which will look into the formation of a new public media entity.